-File a motion for new trial.
+File a motion for new trialopen_in_new.
 If the motion is granted, you will have a new trial with Austin Municipal Court.
 If the motion is denied, you may proceed with the appeal process.

-File a notice of appeal and an appeal bond with the Municipal Court Clerk within 10 days of being denied a new trial.
+File a notice of appeal and an appeal bondopen_in_new with the Municipal Court Clerk within 10 days of being denied a new trial.

 Main Courthouse, Austin Municipal Court